inside.ewu.edu

 Teaching a lower-division college course under the supervision of a regular faculty member.
 Includes course planning, arranging bibliographical and other instructional aids, conferences with students, experience in classroom instruction, and student and course evaluation.

 Pre-requisites: permission of the instructor, department chair, and college dean.
-Graduate standing in the School of Psychology.
+Admission to the MS Counseling program.
+Grade of P in PSYC 694 Practicum.